 - Grammar is instructed inductively.

-The audio-lingual method is also recognized as the Army Method.
-During the first world war, the American Armed forces started escalating oral courses known as the 'Military particular Training Program' (ASTP).
+The audio-lingual method is also recognised as the Army Method.
+During the First World War, the American Armed Forces started escalating oral courses known as the 'Military Particular Training Program'.
 Instructive organisations later received it as an audio-lingual method.

 - The objective language is the study hall's main language; the student's primary language isn't utilised.